objectspread/leetcode/README.md

-# Project Title
+# ObjectSpread Leetcode

-**Description**:  Put a meaningful, short, plain-language description of what this project is trying to accomplish and why it matters.
-Describe the problem(s) this project solves.
+**Description**:  ObjectSpread's Leetcode is a technical documentation on different solutions to technical programming interview questions.
+It aims to provide a broader level of documentation on algorithmic problems to improve the experience of both beginners and senior engineers.

 The goal of this project is to provide an open discussion space and a contribution track on attempts to DSA questions

-These problems would be from variant sources, majorly Leetcode, Hackerrank and
+These problems would be from variant sources, majorly Leetcode, Hackerrank and Coderbyte.

 Other things to include: